Starship flight test 11

 Starship flight test 11 was the eleventh flight test of a SpaceX Starship launch vehicle, using Booster 15 and Ship 38.
 It was the last flight of a Block 2 Starship vehicle, and flew a similar profile to the previous two flights.
-According to Eric Berger, Flight 11 would include additional tests of the Raptor engines.
-SpaceX stated that the ship would have some tile experiments, including removing tiles that lack an ablative backup section.
+According to Eric Berger, Flight 11 included additional tests of the Raptor engines.
+SpaceX stated that the ship had some tile experiments, including removing tiles that lack an ablative backup section.
 The booster, with 24 flight-proven engines, tested configurations planned to be used by Block 3 boosters upon landing before being expended.